 -Cantor Shanna Zell, Temple Beth Elohim in Wellesley, MA

-If you are applying as a duo/group, all group members must fill out the Submission Form for the submission to be accepted, and one group member is required to submit the video on behalf of the group.
+Those submittinga video as part of a duo/group must make sure that all group members fill out the Submission Form before the deadline for the submission to be accepted; only one group member is required to submit the video on behalf of the duo/group.

 You have 2 options for your video submission to enter Jewish Star: